langchain-ai/langchain/docs/use_cases/agents.md

 systems that intelligently understand what you mean, and then can take actions to help you accomplish your goal.

 Agents are a core use of LangChain - so much so that there is a whole module dedicated to them.
-Therefor, we recommend that you check out that documentation for detailed instruction on how to work with them.
+Therefore, we recommend that you check out that documentation for detailed instruction on how to work with them.

 - [Agent Documentation](../modules/agents.rst)